santiagorincon/MachEightTest/README.md

 Example:
 1,9,5,0,20,-4,12,16,7 12

-Once you get ready with the file, you need to update the file URL in the code.
+You will find a sample file test in the repo, it is called 'input.txt' Once you get ready with the file, you need to update the file URL in the code.
 To do that I recommend to use Visual Studio and open the project, after that you will find the file:
 MachEightTest/Program.cs